 My husband and I visited Budapest, Hungary, with his parents in 1995.
-I’m sure a lot has changed in 25 years, but I’d bet the food is every bit as good as it was when we visited back then.
+A lot has changed in 25 years, but the food is every bit as good as it was when we visited back then.

 Budapest is full of wonders.
 Regardless of your reason to visit, whether it’s to take in the detailed architecture, soak in the history, or enjoy the natural sites, don’t leave without indulging in the delicious authentic dishes served throughout the nation.
 Your palate will be dancing with all the rich flavors.
 To guide you to some of the best spots to grab food in Budapest, we’ve created a list of 9 food lover tips for your visit.